ch45/enviro_pi_csv/README.md

     [Install]
     WantedBy=multi-user.target

-Then press ctrl+x followed by y and enter.
+Save the file (In nano press ctrl+x followed by y and enter).

 Next we need to enable the newly created service with the following commands:

     sudo systemctl daemon-reload